Stand up paddle boards are surprisingly versatile.

 Surfing with Paddle Boards

-Your paddle board can double as a longboard.
+Your stand up paddle board can double as a longboard.

 When the waves are picking up, simply leave the paddle on the shore and ride it like you would ride a longboard.